');

 About New Knoxville, OH

-New Knoxville is a small community in Ohio with a population of 1,056 residents.
-The median household income is $79,375 per year, which is above the national average.
-The median age in New Knoxville is 34.9 years.
+New Knoxville is a small town located in Ohio with a population of 1,056 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $79,375 per year, which is 6% above the national median of $75,149.
+The median age of 34.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Knoxville, OH